- Contacts and locations

 Consultations take place as needed, on a variety of topics and issues.
 You may join the group and choose areas that most interest you.

 Members participate because of their interest and experience in areas related to disability.
-The people in the group are mainly people with disability, but some family members and carers are included.
+The people in the group include people with disability, but some family members and carers, and practitioners also are members.

 The Department of Human Services (DHS), through Disability SA, manages the group.